 Many people believe that the entrance of (or development of) big businesses in the marijuana industry will lead to monopolies, lower quality products, and a shift of revenues away from mom and pop businesses in local communities to out-of-state (or out of country) corporations.

-The Start of Monopolies and Oligopolies
+The Start of Monopolies and Oligopolies in the Cannabis Industry

 The Future of Marijuana and Big Business

-There is no arguing that the market is large, growing, and highly attractive.
-Big businesses are just getting started, and they’re here to stay.
-However, there are factors at play that limit business growth in this industry, and unless competition can flourish, businesses will face challenges and consumers won’t be completely satisfied.
+In other words, big businesses are just getting started in the cannabis industry, and they’re here to stay.
+However, there are factors at play that limit business growth in this industry, and unless competition can flourish, businesses will continue to face challenges and consumers won’t be completely satisfied.

 Originally published 3/4/17.
-Updated 3/30/18.
+Updated 6/14/19.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.